Home » FAMILY » How to Have a Grateful Heart

 What the Bible Says About Gratitude

-• Second, our gratitude is based on the nature of God.
+• Second, your gratitude is based on the nature of God.
 He is good, loving, and righteous.
-His plans are always accomplished, and His lovingkindness is eternal (Psalm106:1; 118:29; 138:2; Isaiah 25:1).
+His plans are always accomplished, and His lovingkindness is eternal (Psalm 106:1; 118:29; 138:2; Isaiah 25:1).

-• Third, our gratitude is a reflection of the awareness of all that God has done and is continuing to do for us and in us (Psalm 9:1; 79:13; 118:21; 139:14;1 Corinthians 15:57; 2 Thessalonians 2:13).
+• Third, your gratitude is a reflection of the awareness of all that God has done and is continuing to do for you and in you (Psalm 9:1; 79:13; 118:21; 139:14;1 Corinthians 15:57; 2 Thessalonians 2:13).

-• Finally, our gratitude is a choice that recognizes we are incapable of living victoriously apart from our precious Savior (Psalm 86:12; Ephesians 5:4, 20; Philippians 4:6; Colossians 3:17; 1 Thessalonians 5:18).
+• Finally, your gratitude is a choice that recognizes you are incapable of living victoriously apart from your precious Savior (Psalm 86:12; Ephesians 5:4, 20; Philippians 4:6; Colossians 3:17; 1 Thessalonians 5:18).

-How to Start a Creating a Grateful Heart
+How to Create a Grateful Heart

-Start With a Trigger
+Start With a Trigger or Anchor

-A list of gratitude triggers to try:
+A list of gratitude triggers and anchors to try:

 • Your morning alarm